kiranpayyavuala/spring-boot-docker-postgresql/README.md

 su postgres

-for database creation if already created set the pssword CREATE USER postgres WITH PASSWORD 'dbpassword';
+for database database. if already created then set the pssword

+CREATE USER postgres WITH PASSWORD 'dbpassword';

 ALTER USER postgres WITH PASSWORD 'dbpassword';